 A healthy relationship is a safe place where you can be yourself without any filters or restrictions.
 However, in a toxic relationship, you cannot be yourself as you constantly work to be someone your partner likes.
 You also tend to filter information to avoid upsetting them.

 If you are upset or hurt, a toxic partner may not empathize or be there for you because they just do not see things from your perspective.
 If you find yourself begging for empathy and kindness from your partner, then that is a sign of a toxic relationship.

-A toxic partner demands and asks for more than what they bring into the relationship.
+A toxic partner exerts intimidation to demand more than what they bring into the relationship.
 They expect you to be the perfect partner doing everything for them while they sit back and relax.
 They do not reciprocate and act like they are entitled to your love and attention.

 ‘Why can’t you be like my friend’s wife?’
 If you often find your partner comparing you with others and not respecting your uniqueness, that is a clear sign of a toxic relationship.
 A toxic partner will never try to know your worth as they will be busy calculating how well you can become the person they envision